 Candidates receive their results electronically.
 Unsuccessful candidates may apply for re-evaluation twice and full evaluation fees will apply on their second re-evaluation (if necessary).

-$200 + GST (evaluation fee only)
+$250 + GST (evaluation fee only) payable upon registration

 - The evaluator will email the completed observation of competency forms and action plan to the candidate and Alberta Soccer.

-Re-Testing C Licence Components
+Re-Testing Canada Soccer C Licence Components

 After initial evaluation, coaches who require it may re-test twice.
 Candidates re-test only individual evaluation components they did not pass.
-If after two re-testing attempts a passing score has not been achieved, candidates must re-enter the program and repeat the C Licence course before attempting the evaluation process again.
+If after two re-testing attempts a passing score has not been achieved, candidates must re-enter the program and repeat the C License course before attempting the evaluation process again.
 Full program fees will apply on the second set of re-tests should they be necessary.

 $150 + GST